amplify-education/rcubic/README.rst

 * Clicking on a node, will bring up a popup menu.

-  - Clicking on "Log", will open a JQueryUI Dialog, which uses bash syntax hilighting to show the output log for that script
+  - Clicking on "Log", will open a JQueryUI Dialog, which uses bash syntax highlighting to show the output log for that script

   - Clicking on "Code", when using *fileMode* will open the code in a similar way.

-  - Clicking on "Code", whien not using *fileMode* will open a gerrit link to that file based on the project/branch/hash, and *gerritURL* in *rcubic.xml*
+  - Clicking on "Code", when not using *fileMode* will open a Gerrit link to that file based on the project/branch/hash, and *gerritURL* in *rcubic.xml*

 Graph Legend
 ::::::::::::